LeeSinLiang/42-Piscine/README.md

 3. **String Manipulation**: We learned how to manipulate strings in C, including concatenation, copying, and searching.

-4. **Base Conversion**: We learned how to convert between different number bases, including decimal, hexadecimal, and binary.
+4. **Base Conversion**: We learned how to convert between different number bases, including decimal, hexadecimal, and binary bases.

-5. **Command Line Arguments**: We learned how to pass arguments to a C program through the command line, and how to parse and use them.
+5. **Command Line Arguments**: We learned how to pass arguments to a C program through the command line, and how to use them.

-6. **Memory Allocation**: We learned about memory allocation in C, including dynamic memory allocation using malloc, calloc, and realloc.
+6. **Memory Allocation**: We learned about memory allocation in C, including dynamic memory allocation using `malloc` and free dynamic memory using `free`.

 7. **Recursion**: We learned about recursion, and how to use it to solve problems that can be broken down into smaller, similar problems.